utkarshpant/portfolio-api/README.md

 All primary requests now require the "name" of the portfolio to be provided in the request.
 <br>

+**NOTE:**
-NOTE: To test the API, please use portfolio name: **TestPortfolio**, or create a portfolio as defined in the Utility endpoints below.
+1. To test the API, please use portfolio name: **TestPortfolio**, or create a portfolio as defined in the Utility endpoints below.
+2. Every individual Portfolio, Ticker or Trade is assigned its own _unique_ ID by MongoDB at the time of insertion.
+Thus, `tradeID` refers to the unique ID assigned to an individual trade.
+Retrieve this from the response of the `api/v2/getPortfolio/:portfolioName` endpoint.

 <br>